Mr Ruben Chapela-Orri

 - Routes into Languages Cymru north Wales Coordinator.

-Routes into Languages Cymru is a project aiming to encourage young people to study foreign languages and Welsh.
+Project aiming to encourage young people to study foreign languages and Welsh.
 It is funded by Welsh universities, the Regional Education Consortia and the British Council.

 - MFL Student Mentoring Project School Lead.